davenverse/shellfish/docs/tutorial/creating_cli.md

 Oof, that was a lot of code!
 But we're done with the core of our application.
 Now we can move to the CLI part.

 ## CLI
 In this section, we will define the CLI part of our application.
-Here, we’re going to use the core login previously implemented to interact with the CLI.
+Here, we’re going to use the core logic previously implemented to interact with the CLI.
 For example, by printing to the standard output and reading from the user input.

-It makes little sense to define the behaviour of the CLI in terms of an interface, as there are few ways of interacting with the user via a console.
+It makes little sense to define the behaviour of the CLI in terms of an interface, as there are only a few ways of interacting with the user via a console.
 So we're going to contain all the logic in a class that has the `ContactManager` as a dependency.

+`~/src/main/shellfish/contacts/cli/Cli.scala`
 ```scala 3
 class Cli private (cm: ContactManager):
   def addCommand: IO[Unit] = ...